Odynu-s/raf-intro/README.md

 # raf_intro
-My solutions to the RAF Introduction to Programming class Done in C99
+My solutions to the RAF Introduction to Programming class, done in C99